How We Create

 Factory employee working.

 Our vendor relationships are based on shared ethics.
-Through our Vendor Code of Conduct, our vendors are committed to minimizing their environmental impact & providing working conditions that uphold local labor laws and international standards on worker and human rights.
+Through our Vendor Code of Conduct, our vendors are encouraged to minimize their environmental impact and are required to provide working conditions that uphold local labor laws and international standards for worker and human rights.

-We keep an ethical mineral supply chain by working with vendors to ensure minerals mined in known conflict areas are not used in our products.
+We require our vendors to ensure minerals mined in known conflict areas are not used in our products.

 Animal Welfare